 Best Unproduced Script

-The festival has the right to use a trailer, stills and a poster from the films for promotional purposes.
+The festival has the right to use a trailer, stills and posters from for promotional purposes.

 English or French subtitles are required for non English and non French films.